eflemist/dataengineering-capstone/README.md

 ![Data Dictionary](diagrams/capstonedatadict.jpg)

 ### Setup

+Assumptions:
+ - Implimenter is familiar with AWS and has created AWS account (Access Key/Secret)
+ - .pem allowing access to EC2 instance has been created.
+Note: in the setup instructions, replace any reference to [your_pem_file.pem] with the actual name of your .pem file

 * App Env/Directory Structure Setup
    - Instructions for App Setup can be found here: setup/application_file_setup.txt
 * Launch/Setup AWS EMR Cluster